 The Rembetika Hipsters started as a duo of Nick Diochnos on bouzouki and Allen Baekeland on guitar.
-They have grown into a seven-piece ensemble, that also features Jonathan Lewis on violin and baglama, Giorgos Iosifelis on bass, Lincoln Frey on clarinets, Jon May on percussion and Racheal Cogan on recorders.
+They have grown into a six-piece ensemble, that also features Jonathan Lewis on violin and baglama, Giorgos Iosifelis on bass, Lincoln Frey on clarinets and Robin Tufts on percussion.
 All the band members sing.
-Over the years the band has toured extensively and released three CDs, the most recent being “Kafeneion” from 2011.
+Over the years the band has toured extensively and released three CDs and a digital EP.
+"Architects of Narghile" emerged first in 2001, "Dinner In Polidroso" in 2004, "Kafeneion" in 2011 and "Tzivaeri/Sergiani" in 2017.
 They have expanded their repertoire to incorporate rural folk music forms from all areas of Greece and have a strong catalogue of original compositions that reflect these styles.
-The 20th anniversary will be celebrated by the release of new recordings and a special concert performance.
+In 2019, the band released a Greek-style cover version of Chris Isaak's song "Wicked Game" for an album entitled "Cover Art" celebrating the Calgary Folk Music Festival's 40th anniversary.

 Born to a satyr and a nymph in the mountains of Greece, Nikos Diochnos emigrated to Canada at the age of 5.